dancer1325/opensearch-documentation/_search-plugins/searching-data/autocomplete.md

 }
 ```

-The maximum number of terms to which the query can expand.
-Queries “expand” search terms to a number of matching terms that are within the distance specified in `fuzziness`.
+The maximum number of terms to which the query can expand
+* Queries “expand” search terms to a number of matching terms that are within the distance specified in `fuzziness`.

 The ease of implementing query-time autocomplete comes at the cost of performance.
 When implementing this feature on a large scale, we recommend an index-time solution.
 With an index-time solution, you might experience slower indexing, but it’s a price you pay only once and not for every query.
 The edge n-gram, search-as-you-type, and completion suggester methods are index-time solutions.